sverps/p2p-adspace/README.md

 1. Website owner goes to the Marketplace to create a new adspace: https://adspace-marketplace.vercel.app/marketplace

 2. The website owner copies the code snippet in their site.

-This snippet is self-contained and can be plugged into any site (independent of the technology that was used to build it).
+(This snippet is self-contained and can be plugged into any site, independent of the technology that was used to build it.)

-3. Advertisers palce bids.

-A bid contains a creative (IPFS hash), an ad destination, an ad duration, an bid amount.
+3. Advertisers place bids.
+(A bid contains a creative (IPFS hash), an ad destination, an ad duration, an bid amount.)

-4. Website owner copies the accepts the ad they like most.
+4. Website owner checks and accepts the ad they like most (and they receive the bid amount as payment).

-5. The snippet starts displaying the ad and the countdown timer starts
+5. The snippet starts displaying the ad for the duration that was set.

 ## Deployed links: